erdeneryesil/NeuralNetworkCore/NeuralNetworkTerminal/README.md

 <p align="center">
 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/ca5a2739-ceb4-446b-902e-9d57095cf97b" width="800"/>
 </p>
-The activation function of the output layers must be entered.<br /><br />
+The activation function of the output layer must be entered.<br /><br />
 - Let the activation function of the output layer be Sigmoid, let's enter 0.